What is APM? Understanding application performance monitoring

 These terms vary in scope but share the common goal of providing insights into how well applications perform.

 APM is essential for ensuring applications run efficiently, reliably, and deliver a seamless user experience.
-It offers real-time visibility into performance, helping teams detect, diagnose, and resolve issues quickly, minimizing downtime and maximizing business impact.
+It offers real-time visibility into performance, helping teams detect, diagnose, and resolve issues quickly, minimising downtime and maximising business impact.

 1. Enhances User Experience